HMS Manchester (15): Norwegian campaign

 On 15 November the ship departed Scapa Flow to rendezvous with a convoy that conveying RAF personnel and equipment to Alexandria, Egypt.
 After their arrival in Gibraltar on 21 November, Manchester and Southampton loaded roughly 1,400 men and many tons of supplies and departed on the 25th, escorted by Force H. They were to be met by ships of the Mediterranean Fleet south of Sardinia, Italy, the whole affair codenamed Operation Collar.
 The Italians spotted the convoy and attempted to intercept it on 27 November in the Battle of Cape Spartivento.
 The British concentrated their cruisers, even though the efficiency of Manchester and Southampton was reduced by their passengers, and engaged their Italian counterparts at long range with little effect.
 The Italians attempted to disengage, but the British pursued until they risked leaving the convoy unprotected.
 The subsequent aerial attacks by the Regia Aeronautica (Royal Italian Airforce) failed to damage any British ships.
 During the battle, Manchester fired 912 shells from her main guns without making a single hit.
+But she was hit by the Italian battleship Vittorio Veneto causing splinter damage.
 The ship arrived at Alexandria without further incident on 30 November.
 She passed through the Mediterranean at high speed without being spotted and arrived at Scapa Flow on 13 December.
 Holland transferred his flag to her half-sister Edinburgh on 8 January 1941.
 The cruiser began a lengthy refit at Jarrow on 11 January that lasted until 17 April.